Red Solo Cup: History

 Singer-songwriter duo the Warren Brothers (Brad and Brett Warren) co-wrote "Red Solo Cup" with Brett Beavers and his brother, Jim Beavers.
 The four of them decided to write something that would "make us all laugh and smile".
 According to Brett Warren, Jim did the majority of the writing.
-Keith told CMT that it was "the stupidest song that I have ever heard in my life" but also "freakin' awesome".
+Keith told CMT that it was "the stupidest song that [he had] ever heard in [his] life" but also "freakin' awesome".

 All four writers sing backing vocals on the song.
 The Warren Brothers also perform acoustic guitar on it, while Jim plays bass guitar and Brett plays six-string banjo.

 Music video

 The music video includes cameos from Jeff Dunham (and his character Bubba J), Carrot Top, Ted Nugent, Sammy Hagar, Craig Ferguson (on set of his Late night talk show The Late Late Show alongside his Robot Skeleton sidekick Geoff Peterson, the latter of whose scene is omitted in the Holiday Version), Roger Clemens, Eric Church, Joe Nichols, Lance Burton, and Larry Bird among others.

 It had acquired more than 600,000 views on YouTube before the album's release.
 The video surpassed 69 million views as of February 2023.